league-of-legends-devs/league-sprites/README.md

 > Generate a complete spritesheet of all League of Legends sprites (champions, items ...) using the Riot API.

+This project uses the Riot API **V2**, which is deprecated.
+An update is in current development for the V3 API and will be out under the version _0.5.0_.

 ## Installation

 `npm install league-sprites --save`